TrayTrayV/fletchling/README.md

 The API Model being used for this Assignment is [PokeAPI.co!](https://pokeapi.co)

-To Run this Application, Download the fletchling.zip file or Clone this Repository Then do
+To Run this Application, Download the fletchling.zip file on the Release or Clone this Repository Then do

 ```bash
    cd fletchling